linkerd/website/linkerd.io/content/2/tasks/generate-certificates.md

 Note we use `--no-password --insecure` to avoid encrypting those files with a passphrase.

+For a longer-lived trust anchor certificate, pass the `--not-after` argument to the step command with the desired value (e.g. `--not-after=87600h`).

+### Issuer certificate and key

 Then generate the intermediate certificate and key pair that will be used to sign the Linkerd proxies' CSR.